kontena/kontena/docs/core-concepts/networking.md

 * `public_ip`: The external Internal address of the machine.

-  The public network address is resolved using the `http://whatismyip.akamai.com` service, or it can be configured using `KONTENA_PUBLIC_IP`.
+  The public network address is resolved at startup using the `http://whatismyip.akamai.com` service, or it can be configured using `KONTENA_PUBLIC_IP`.

-  The public addess can be used to connect to network services exposed on the host Node, including the Weave service used for the overlay network, and those Service Containers with published ports.
+  The public addess can be used to connect to network services exposed on the host Node, including the Weave service used for the overlay network.
+  Kontena Services can publish ports, which uses

+   Containers with published ports.
   For a node behind NAT, such as a Vagrant node, the public address may not necessarily work for incoming connections.

 * `private_ip`: The internal regional address of the machine.